akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec04.md

 $$H(X) = - \sum_{i=1}^{n} P(x_i) \log_{2}(P(x_i))$$

 Of all the distributions with variance $$\sigma^2$$, Gaussian distribution has the highest entropy.
-It models the highest uncertainity.
-Hence, it usually chosen to model unknown random variables as it encapsulates the worst case scenario of maximum uncertainity.
+It models the highest uncertainty.
+Hence, it usually chosen to model unknown random variables as it encapsulates the worst case scenario of maximum uncertainty.
 This is the reason we chose
 $$\mathcal{N}(0, \sigma^2)$$ to model the error $$\varepsilon$$.